 The information provided was used to inform the analysis of the potential uptake/evolution of the various technologies in their local area.

-As local authorities develop and produce local area energy plans (LAEPs), they will be used as inputs and comparisons to our DFES analysis.
-The DFES outputs may also be used as an input to the LAEP process.
+As local authorities develop and produce local area energy plans (LAEPs), they will be used as inputs and comparisons to our DFES analysis, while the DFES outputs are used as an input to the LAEP process.